Visit Our Play Space

-We are so excited to finally share our new play space with our patrons!
 In July 2020, the library was awarded a federal LSTA grant to provide the Children's Room with a new Play Space and programming based on SEL (Social Emotional Learning) concepts.
-Due to COVID restrictions, we were unable to move forward with our plans until now, June 2021.
+Due to COVID restrictions, we were unable to move forward with our plans until June 2021.

 The Children's Room has been rearranged with the new space in mind.
-Almost everything will be brand new!
-Some toys and furniture will remain in the space all the time, while others may be rotated out or changed up with a new themed installation to keep things fresh and exciting!
+Almost everything is new!
+Some toys and furniture will remain in the space all the time, while others may be rotated out or changed up with a new themed installation to keep things fresh and exciting.

 A special thank you to the MOMs Club of Charlton for their generous donation of a new train table and train set!

-Visit our new Play Space and let us know what you think!
+Visit our Play Space and let us know what you think!

 The Charlton Library Play Space was developed with federal funding from a Mind In the Making Grant awarded to the CharltonPublic Library from the Institute of Museum and Library Services and administered by the Massachusetts Board of Library Commissioners.